 No matter what we achieve in life or in sports, we are all human.
 It is this human experience that bonds us.

-After my first child (and lucky me, again with my second – yay), I went through some serious post-partum stuff.
+After my first child, I went through some serious post-partum stuff.
 I say stuff because it would not only be classified as depression, I also had some very real, very scary anxiety that manifested as panic attacks.
 I had absolutley never in my life felt anything close to this kind of anxiety and it was freaking scary.
 We all had an idea that something wasn’t right, but we had no idea how wrong it actually was.
 Without going into too much detail, my labor and delivery were what I thought was normal (really had no other frame of reference as this was my first child).
 I was admitted to the hospital around 4:00 p.m. and delivered my son around 2:00 in the morning – that included the administration of an epidural.

 I absolutely loved the entire experience of bringing a little baby into the world.
 I loved him the second I saw him.
 He was perfect (still is) in every single way.
 My husband and I were exhausted and after I fed my little 10.2 lb. bundle, the nurses took him for all his tests and such.
 He was back within the hour.